AzureCR/teleport/README.md

   2019/11/04 02:53:17 Step ID: acb_step_0 marked as successful (elapsed time in seconds: 9.68) # <-- execution time
   ```

+  See [teleport-samples](./teleport-samples.md) for many more examples of container teleportation.

 ## Supported Services

 Preview 1 focuses on running containers within [ACR Tasks][acr-tasks].
 Additional services and scenarios will come online as we incorporate more feedback.

-While ACR Tasks doesn't yet support teleporting base layers, you can still integrate Teleport to a build scenario for steps pre & post the container build.
+While ACR Tasks doesn't yet support teleporting base layers, you can still integrate Teleport into build scenarios for pre & post container build steps.

 ACR Task Teleportation scenarios include: